wrm65/Capstone-Project-2024/docs/data_sheet.md

-# Datasheet Template

-As far as you can, complete the model datasheet.
-If you have got the data from the internet, you may not have all the information you need, but make sure you include all the information you do have.
+# Dataset Name: Ofsted Inspected School Dataset

 ## Motivation

-- For what purpose was the dataset created?
+- <b>For what purpose was the dataset created?</b> Ofsted Inspected School Dataset was created to provide data on schools which could be used predict the likely grade that a school would receive in its next inspection.
 - Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?
 Who funded the creation of the dataset?